 “I would drink wines with more body and texture in a stemless wine glass,” says Corey Hayes, the director of food and beverage for The Wayfinder Hotel in Newport, Rhode Island.
-“Wines like a full-bodied cabernet or a California chardonnay.
-The larger bowl lends itself to more full-bodied wines.”
+“Wines like a full-bodied Cabernet or a California Chardonnay with larger bowls lend themselves to more full-bodied wines.”

 Best for Red Wine: Riedel O Stemless Pinot/Nebbiolo Wine Glass Set

 Delicate and thin

 The complexity of a red wine’s tannins, acidity, and bouquet calls for larger glasses.
 Riedel, one of the authorities on wine glasses, excels at red wine expression with its Pinot/Nebbiolo shape.
 The rounder burgundy shape, made from non-leaded glass, translates to the glasses measuring 4.25 inches in diameter and 4.33 inches in height.
 This creates an environment that intensifies the earthy and red fruit aromas while creating a wider surface that encourages your red wine to aerate.
 Each glass can hold up to 24 ounces, is sturdy enough for daily use, and can be cleaned in the dishwasher.

 Capacity: 24 ounces | Material: Machine-made crystal | Wine Style: Pinot Noir, similar red expressions

 “I would suggest pouring red wine or fortified wines, like port, sherry, and Madeira, into a stemless glass.” — Slava Borisov, Bartender at Travelle at The Langham